brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-15.md

 "What?
 Why would you want that?"

-"My name is Selufiare, and as you may have deduced I am an enchantress of the realm of Hausteheim*.
+"My name is Selufiare, and as you may have deduced I am an enchantress of the realm of Hausteheim\[^125-3].
 A kiss is a very powerful thing to my kind.
 I can divine your past and your future with only a kiss or learn your deepest desire."

 "Or become my deepest desire?
 How am I to know what sort of spell I will fall under?" he asked, carefully withdrawing closer to the water's edge.
 He didn't